-Baby Feminists: The Book All Activists Babies and Parents Need
+Baby Feminists: The Book All Activist Babies and Parents Need

 When I was asked to review Baby Feminists by I could hardly contain my excitement!
 I was SO excited when I got the book because — hello Baby Feminists!